mrdijk/EnergyEfficient_FL/fabric/k8s/README.md

 This seutp allows for easily configuring Kubespray with only the necessary files and saving changes in this GitHub repository for this project without interference or more manual steps to set it up in the future, etc.

 ### Using Kubespray
-TODO: explain here to use the k8s-setup.ipynb notebook first to run the SSH setup.
+Make sure to first follow the steps from the k8s_setup.ipynb notebook, specifically the SSH setup steps to connect to the VMs.

 Then verify a few steps before doing the following steps:
 ```sh